Federal Burial Benefits for Veterans

 Effective October 1, 2011, there are higher non-service-connected death rates payable if the Veteran was hospitalized by VA at the time of his or her death.
 If the Veteran died on or after October 1, 2015, VA will pay a $747 burial allowance and $747 for a plot.

 If the death occurred while the Veteran was properly hospitalized by VA, or under VA contracted nursing home care, some or all of the costs for transporting the Veteran’s remains may be reimbursed.

 Note: If the Veteran dies while traveling at VA expense for the purpose of examination, treatment, or care, VA will pay burial and plot allowances and transportation expenses.

 The Department of Defense (DOD) is responsible for providing military funeral honors.
 "Honoring Those Who Served" is the title of the DOD program for providing dignified military funeral honors to Veterans who have defended our nation.
-Visit the "Honoring Those Who Served" website to learn more or call the appropriate service below to schedule military funeral honors.
+Call the appropriate service below to schedule military funeral honors.

 - Army: 270-798-4729